This post may contain affiliate links. If you make a purchase through one of these links, I may receive a small commission at no extra cost to you.

 A first aid kit must be on your wild camping packing list.
 It can save you in case of an emergency.
 The contents of a first aid kit should also include tick tweezers, painkillers, plasters and antiseptic wipes.
 These are the most common things I had to use on my previous adventures.

-Before our wild camping trip to Suilven, we decided to buy a satellite communicator for peace of mind.
+Before our wild camping trip to Suilven, we decided to buy an emergency GPS tracker for peace of mind.
 We explored some very remote areas without any phone signal.
 We wanted a way to let our family know we were safe or to notify emergency services in case of an accident.
 Although these devices are not cheap, we were happy we made the investment.
 We used it every day to get weather updates, as this was essential to plan our journey in the wilderness.

 Garmin inReach Mini Review

 -Waterproof making it also ideal for canoe and sailing trips.

 – You can send messages to family members to their phone/e-mail